jedisct1/libsodium-doc/password_hashing/scrypt.md

 `crypto_pwhash_cryptsalsa208sha256_str()` and
 `crypto_pwhash_cryptsalsa208sha256_str_verify()`.
-The string produced by `crypto_pwhash_cryptsalsa208sha256_str()` already includes an algorithm identifier as well as all the parameters, including the automatically generated salt, that have been used to hash the password.
+The string produced by `crypto_pwhash_cryptsalsa208sha256_str()` already includes an algorithm identifier and all the parameters, including the automatically generated salt, that were used to hash the password.
 Subsequently, `crypto_pwhash_cryptsalsa208sha256_str_verify()` automatically decodes these parameters.